Elementary Student and Family Handbook

 The Wissahickon School District elementary program is designed to provide a rich learning experience that builds a strong academic foundation for our students.
 Each facet of the program supports our students’ academic, social-emotional, and physical developmental needs.
 In addition to offering a rich and robust educational program, our schools make every effort to build students’ character, confidence, and self-esteem, both in terms of learning and in their relationships with fellow classmates and staff.

-We encourage all families to review our Elementary School Parent Handbook as it provides important information about our school, especially information about school routines and resources.
+We encourage all families to review our Elementary Student/Family Handbook as it provides important information about our school, especially information about school routines and resources.
 In the event that you are looking for information not included in this parent handbook, please contact the main office of your child’s school.

 - Important Phone Numbers and Addresses